 venation [ vee-Ney-shuhn, vuh– ] noun: in botany, the arrangement of veins in a leaf

-Veins transport nutrients and water to the leaf cells from the stem.
+Veins are the vascular bundles in leaves that transport water and minerals absorbed by the roots and move the products of photosynthesis to the stem where they can be delivered elsewhere in the plant to fuel growth or to store as needed.
+The midrib is the central vein of a leaf.
 Primary veins are the thickest, most noticeable veins.
 The thinner secondary veins branch off from the primary veins and the ultrathin tertiary veins branch off from the secondary veins.
 The arrangement of veins in a leaf is called venation.

-Left to right: pinnate (B. nigra), palmate (C. canadensis cultivar), fan-shaped (G. biloba), arcuate (C. alternifolia), and parallel (C. fraserianus.)
+Left to right: pinnate (B. nigra), palmate (C. canadensis cultivar), fan-shaped (G. biloba), arcuate (S. alternifolia), and parallel (C. fraserianus.)

 Note: Click on images to see enlarged photos, captions, and photo attributions.